-· Hardware needs connection to the Internet
+Hardware needs connection to the Internet

-Only Debian 11 (bullseye) 64-bit is currently supported as a host system for Sipwise C5.

-It is HIGHLY recommended that you use a dedicated server (either a physical or a virtual one) for Sipwise C5, because the installation process will wipe out existing MySQL databases and modify several system configurations.
+IMPORTANT Only Debian 12 (bookworm) 64-bit is currently supported as a host system for Sipwise C5 .
+IMPORTANT It is HIGHLY recommended that you use a dedicated server (either a physical or a virtual one) for Sipwise C5, because the installation process will wipe out existing MySQL databases and modify several system configurations.